-Raji: An Ancient Epic demo Nodding Head Games Gears of War combat in Hindu mythology
+Raji: An Ancient Epic Brings Classic God of War Energy to Hindu Legends

 In an alternate earthly concern where Sony Santa Monica had abandoned Balkan country mythology preferably, we power eventually have complete awake with something a lot like Raji: An Ancient Epic.
 Monumental backdrops shown off through fixed camera angles, wildly acrobatic armed combat and traversal possibilities, and a story steeped in myth: The key ingredients are all here.
 What is missing is the testosterone-fueled clump of rage that is Kratos, replaced here aside a young female child, an acrobatic performer searching urgently for her brother.